Medication Search - Androcur

 • have reduced kidney function

-What side effects are possible with the Androcur medication?
+What side effects are possible with Androcur?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.